xiraynedev/azure-storage/README.md

 # azure-storage

-This project is a Next.js and TypeScript microservice that retrieves videos from Azure Storage with metadata received from the Video Streaming microservice.
+This application is a Next.js and TypeScript microservice that retrieves videos from Azure Storage with metadata received from the Video Streaming microservice.